toliaqat/xenon-wiki/Hosting-Custom-Services-On-DCP.md

 The custom host jar can include service classes or services can be packaged in their own jar so they can be re-used by other projects.

 # Automatic service enumeration and loading
-In the future, DCP might simply enumerate and load services found in its container sandbox, so no custom host classes should be required.
+In the future, Xenon might simply enumerate and load services found in its container sandbox, so no custom host classes should be required.